-- Being aware of foods that can choke children, such as lollies, apple, meat and nuts.
+- Be aware of foods that children can choke on, such as lollies, apple, meat and nuts.

-- Encouraging children to sit calmly and not eat their meal too quickly.
+- Encourage children to sit calmly and not eat their meal too quickly.

-- Checking toys regularly for any small parts that can become a choking hazard.
+- Check toys regularly for any small parts that can become a choking hazard.

-Button batteries are found in many common household items including remote controls, calculators, bathroom scales, car keys, toys, watches, talking books/cards and flameless candles.
+Button batteries are found in many common household items including remote controls, calculators, bathroom scales, car keys, toys, watches, talking books or cards and flameless candles.

-These coin-sized batteries can cause severe life-threatening injuries if swallowed by children.
+These coin-sized batteries can cause severe, life-threatening injuries in less than two hours if swallowed by children.

-- Elevate – keep items containing button batteries out of reach of children
+- elevate – keep loose or spare batteries and items containing button batteries out of reach of children

-If you think your child has swallowed or inserted a button battery, call the Poisons Information Centre on 13 11 26 for advice immediately.
+If you think your child has swallowed or inserted a button battery into part of their body, take urgent action.
+Don’t wait for them to show symptoms.
+Call the Poisons Information Centre on 13 11 26 for advice immediately.